 The workplace should be a safe environment, free from harassment and abuse of any kind.
-However, many workers in the United States suffer from sexual harassment, racial discrimination and other types of abuse in the workplace.
+However, many workers in the United States suffer from sexual harassment, racial discrimination, size discrimination, and other types of abuse in the workplace.
 If you believe you have been a victim of workplace harassment, consider the following types of workplace harassment to watch out for.

 The Equal Employment Opportunity Commission (EEOC) makes it illegal for anyone in the workplace to suffer from sexual harassment.
 Some of the types of behaviors that rise to the level of sexual harassment in the workplace may include the following: